-In my career I worked in churches, institutions of higher education, K-12 school districts, and for profit corporations.
-On occasion and in each, I have seen hubris, anomie, and a lack of swim lanes in both the organization and its leadership.
-Without exception the result has been at best less than optimal functioning and at worst chaos.
-In an organization characterized by hubris, anomie and a lack of swim lanes there are also massive blind spots, causing the ones creating the dysfunction to look external to the organization or self for the fault or the blame.
-Organizations or individuals, in which there is a narrow orthodoxy of allowed perspectives are especially susceptible to these dysfunctions.
+In my career, I worked in churches, institutions of higher education, K-12 school districts, and for-profit corporations.
+In each of these, on occasion, I have seen hubris, anomie, and a lack of swim lanes in the organization and its leadership.
+Without exception, the result has been, at best less-than-optimal functioning and, at worst, chaos.
+In organizations characterized by hubris, anomie, and a lack of swim lanes, blind spots may lead those creating the dysfunction to look outside the organization for its cause.
+Organizations or individuals with a narrow orthodoxy of allowed perspectives are especially susceptible to these dysfunctions.

 It appears to me that we are now facing something similar on a much more global scale in our social interactions.
 Political leaders of all parties on local and national levels are characterized by hubris.
 Those engaged in social networking with its lack of swim lanes may exhibit this hubris.
 This arrogance would not typify them in a more direct form of dialogue.
 Anyone who disagrees with them is demonized with a direct disregard for the validity of the other’s position.

 As a society, the United States is becoming less civil as well.
 Social norms, are losing way to anger, resistance, and violence perpetrated more and more on an individual basis without regard for the other.
 Dialogue is a dying art.
 The proverbial put-down has become the toxic take-down.
 The opportunity to learn, stretch, grow and change from social interactions with those who hold different views is lost.